Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

-In public health surveillance, the most common type of spatio-temporal data arise as part of routine case reporting to public health authorities.
-The Robert Koch Institute (RKI) in Germany for example maintains a database of cases of notifiable diseases under the German \emph{Protection against Infection Act} (``Infektionsschutzgesetz'').
-Geographically and temporally aggregated data can be retrieved through online queries via the SurvStat@RKI\footnote{\url{https://survstat.rki.de}} application, which we used to obtain counts of measles by week and district in the Weser-Ems region of Lower Saxony, Germany, during the years 2001 and 2002 (as of Annual Report 2005).
-These spatio-temporal count data constitute the response $Y_{it}$, $i=1,\dotsc,17$, $t=1,\dotsc,104$, for our illustration of the endemic-epidemic multivariate time-series model ``\code{hhh4}''~\eqref{eqn:hhh4}.
-In Section~\ref{sec:hhh4:data}, we briefly present the associated data class \class{sts} (``surveillance time series'').
-In Section~\ref{sec:hhh4:fit}, a simple model for the measles data based on the original analysis by \citet{held.etal2005} is introduced, which is then sequentially improved by suitable model extensions.
+In public health surveillance, routine reports of infections to public health authorities give rise to spatio-temporal data, which are usually made available in the form of aggregated counts by region and period.
+The Robert Koch Institute (RKI) in Germany, for example, maintains a database of cases of notifiable diseases, which can be queried via the \emph{SurvStat@RKI}\footnote{\url{https://survstat.rki.de}} online service.
+As an illustrative example, we use weekly counts of measles infections by district in the Weser-Ems region of Lower Saxony, Germany, 2001--2002.
+These spatio-temporal count data constitute the response $Y_{it}$, $i=1,\dotsc,17$ (districts), $t=1,\dotsc,104$ (weeks), for our illustration of the endemic-epidemic multivariate time-series model ``\code{hhh4}''.
+We start by describing the general model class in Section~\ref{sec:hhh4:methods}.
+Section~\ref{sec:hhh4:data} introduces the data and the associated \code{S4}-class \class{sts} (``surveillance time series'').
+In Section~\ref{sec:hhh4:fit}, a simple model for the measles data based on the original analysis of \citet{held.etal2005} is introduced, which is then sequentially improved by suitable model extensions.
 The final Section~\ref{sec:hhh4:simulation} illustrates simulation from fitted \class{hhh4} models.